Report an Accident here

 Accident/ incident investigation

-All significant accidents should be investigated by the Faculty Manager/ Service Director, with assistance from SEC if required, so that remedial action or additional control procedures can be implemented.
+All significant accidents should be investigated by the Faculty Manager/ Service Director, with assistance from SESC if required, so that remedial action or additional control procedures can be implemented.
 Where accidents result from a defect or maintenance issue related to the building these should be reported immediately to 2444.
-Accidents should also be discussed at the Faculty / service directorate safety meetings so that important feedback information resulting from the accident can be communicated effectively within the Faculty / service directorate.
+Accidents should also be discussed at the Faculty/service directorate safety meetings so that important feedback information resulting from the accident can be communicated effectively within the Faculty/service directorate.

 A summary of the University's accident statistics is presented to the Safety, Health and Environment committee.